 This brings me to my next bullet point.

 Don’t be afraid to play

 You heard me.
 Play, as if with play dough, have fun experimenting to find out which brands are of really good quality.
-I have bought a few different brands and played to find my favourite ones.
+I have bought a few different brands and played to find my favorite ones.